tels7ar/songid/README.md

 # songid

-rename files using songrec to look up performer and title with shazam via songrec
+Rename files using songrec to look up performer and title with shazam via songrec.